GES

 National Nutrition Mission — POSHAN Abhiyaan

-POSHAN Abhiyaan (PM's Overarching Scheme for Holistic Nourishment, 2018) represents India's targeted effort to address malnutrition: Targets by 2025: Reduce stunting (0-6 years) by 6% at 2% per annum.
-Reduce under-nutrition (underweight) by 6% at 2% per annum.
-Reduce anaemia (women and children, 15-49 years) by 9% at 3% per annum.
-Reduce low birth weight by 6% at 2% per annum.
-Reality check (NFHS-5, 2019-21): Stunting: 35.5% (target was 25% by 2022).
-Wasting: 19.3%.
-Underweight: 32.1%.
-Anaemia in women: 57%.
-India has made some progress but is far behind targets.
-POSHAN Abhiyaan strategy: (1) Convergence: Nutrition outcomes require coordinated action across Health (antenatal care, immunisation), Women & Child Development (ICDS, supplementary nutrition), Drinking Water (Jal Jeevan Mission — safe water prevents diarrhoeal malnutrition), Education (PM POSHAN, school health), Agriculture (crop diversification, kitchen gardens), and Rural Development (MGNREGA for livelihood).
-POSHAN Abhiyaan coordinates across these ministries.
-(2) Technology: POSHAN Tracker (replacement of ICMR's old register-based system) — real-time monitoring of 9 crore children.
-Growth monitoring, service delivery, nutrition counselling tracked digitally.
-Community-Based Events (CBEs): Monthly health, nutrition, and sanitation days at Anganwadis.
-(3) Behaviour change: Jan Andolan (People's Movement) component — nutrition awareness through mass media, Poshan Maah (September — Nutrition Month), Poshan Pakhwada.
-Focus on first 1,000 days (conception to age 2) — the critical window for preventing stunting.
-(4) Fortification: Rice fortification in PDS, ICDS, PM POSHAN.
-Double-fortified salt (iodine + iron).
-POSHAN 2.0 (2021): Merged POSHAN Abhiyaan with ICDS — integrated framework called Saksham Anganwadi and Mission POSHAN 2.0.
+POSHAN Abhiyaan (2018) targets by 2025: Reduce stunting by 6% (2%/year), under-nutrition by 6% (2%/year), anaemia by 9% (3%/year), low birth weight by 6% (2%/year).
+Reality (NFHS-5): Stunting 35.5% (target was 25% by 2022), wasting 19.3%, underweight 32.1%, anaemia in women 57%.
+Progress exists but falls far behind targets.
+Strategy: (1) Convergence across Health (antenatal care, immunisation), WCD (ICDS, nutrition), Water (Jal Jeevan Mission — safe water prevents diarrhoeal malnutrition), Education (PM POSHAN), Agriculture (diversification, kitchen gardens), and Rural Development (MGNREGA).
+(2) Technology: POSHAN Tracker monitors 9 crore children digitally.
+Community-Based Events at Anganwadis monthly.
+(3) Behaviour change: Jan Andolan, Poshan Maah (September), Poshan Pakhwada.
+Focus on first 1,000 days (conception to age 2) — the critical stunting prevention window.
+(4) Fortification: Rice in PDS/ICDS/PM POSHAN, double-fortified salt.
+POSHAN 2.0 (2021) merged POSHAN Abhiyaan with ICDS.
 Budget: Rs 21,200 crore (FY25).
-The fundamental challenge: India's malnutrition is driven by poverty, women's status (early marriage, lack of education), poor sanitation (50% of stunting attributed to open defecation — addressed by Swachh Bharat), inadequate dietary diversity, and limited access to healthcare.
-Nutrition improvement requires multi-generational effort — countries like Brazil took 20+ years to halve stunting.
+The fundamental challenge: malnutrition is driven by poverty, women's status (early marriage, limited education), poor sanitation (50% of stunting attributed to open defecation — addressed by Swachh Bharat), inadequate dietary diversity, and limited healthcare access.
+Brazil took 20+ years to halve stunting — this is a multi-generational effort.

 Relevant Exams